MR

 Most financial experts in Canada have confirmed that it is best to be passive investors and allocate funds to Exchange-Traded Funds (ETFs).
 Most Canadians don’t have the time or expertise to pick individual stocks, so investing in a financial instrument can diversify your risk is best.

-If you are looking for a way to diversify your portfolio and maximize your returns, the Vanguard S&P 500 ETF (VFV) might be the right solution for you.
+If you want to diversify your portfolio and maximize your returns, the Vanguard S&P 500 ETF (VFV) might be the right solution for you.

 Exchange-traded funds, like VFV ETF, make it easier to diversify your portfolio holdings while saving on management fees.
 ETFs hold a basket of stocks and give you exposure to many sectors and industries required for diversification.